CAUT Policy Statement

-CAUT is committed to increasing equality and equity of educational opportunity for all Canadians.
+CAUT is committed to increasing equality and equity of educational opportunity for all students.
 Distance education, including online instruction for whole courses and for “blended” ones, can provide students, particularly members of groups traditionally under-represented in higher education, flexibility and choice in place and time of access to instructors, peers, and learning materials.

-Approved by the CAUT Council, May 2015.
+Approved by the CAUT Council, November 2018.